Multiscale analysis of large twist ferroelectricity and swirling dislocations in bilayer hexagonal boron nitride: Introduction

-Large-scale exploration of ferroelectricity across all the heterodeformed bilayer hBN is experimentally impracticable, urging for the search for viable alternatives.
-Atomic-scale simulations can serve as a viable alternative, though such explorations have two limitations.
-First, an enormous periodic simulation domain needs to be designed to remove the edge effects and fully predict bulk ferroelectricity in a heterodeformed bilayer hBN.
-Prediction of structural reconstruction of such a large simulation domain is often computationally expensive.
+Large-scale exploration of ferroelectricity across all possible heterodeformed bilayer hBN arrangements is experimentally impractical, thus motivating alternate avenues for study.
+Atomic-scale simulations can be very useful for such purposes, though such explorations have two limitations.
+First, an enormous periodic simulation domain must be designed to remove edge effects and consistently predict ferroelectricity (in the large-body limit) in a heterodeformed bilayer hBN.
+The required domain size can be very large even for small heterodeformations (e.g., small twist angles) \cite{uchida2014atomic}.
+Predicting structural reconstruction in such large domains is computationally expensive.
+Consequently, prior studies have largely focused on small heterodeformations, as systematic exploration of the full heterodeformation space remains prohibitively expensive using atomistic simulations.
 Second, the predictability of accurate ferroelectric behavior in heterodeformed bilayer hBN requires a reliable interatomic potential to predict consistent structural reconstruction results across every heterodeformation.
-As mentioned above, most studies of interfacial ferroelectricity in bilayer hBN are limited to small heterodeformations.
-While structural reconstruction for such structures can be accurately predicted using atomic-scale simulations, the same can not be conceived for large heterodeformed bilayer hBN \footnote{In a previous work \citep{ahmed2024bicrystallography}, we showed that structural relaxation also occurs under small heterodeformations relative to the $\SI{21.786789}{\degree}$ twisted configuration which is defined as large heterodeformed bilayer hBN.
-Interestingly, in such cases, the Burgers vector magnitude is markedly different from the magnitude of the Burgers vector observed in small heterodeformed bilayer hBN.}.
-Thus, we aim to develop a bicrystallography-informed frame-invariant multiscale (BFIM) model for predicting structural reconstruction in both small and large heterodeformed bilayer hBN under the presence and absence of applied out-of-plane electric field.
+While structural reconstruction for small-heterodeformed bilayer hBN can be accurately predicted using atomic-scale simulations, the same can not be achieved for large heterodeformed bilayer hBN \footnote{In a previous work \citep{ahmed2024bicrystallography}, we showed that structural relaxation also occurs under small heterodeformations relative to the $\SI{21.786789}{\degree}$ twisted configuration, which is defined as large heterodeformed bilayer homostructures.
+Interestingly, in such cases, the Burgers vector magnitude is markedly different from the magnitude of the Burgers vector observed in small heterodeformed bilayer homostructures.}.
+Here, we aim to develop a bicrystallography-informed frame-invariant multiscale (BFIM) model for predicting structural reconstruction in both small and large heterodeformed bilayer hBN under the presence and absence of applied out-of-plane electric fields.
 While previously available multiscale models are developed for the exploration of ferroelectricity in small heterodeformed bilayer 2D materials only \cite{enaldiev2021piezoelectric,enaldiev2024dislocations}, the BFIM model is unique in its potential to capture ferroelectricity in large heterodeformed bilayer hBN.